cisco/mindmeld/docs/source/blueprints/food_ordering.rst

   #.
 Verify that a requested option is applicable for the selected dish.
   #.
 Get pricing for the requested dish and options.

-Look at the ``build_order`` handler in the application container (:keyword:`app.py`) for the full implementation.
+Look at the ``build_order`` implementation in :keyword:`app.py` to better understand the different ways in which the knowledge base and question answerer can be used.

 When customizing the blueprint for your food ordering application, some obvious extensions to consider are adding popularity and location information to the knowledge base, to faciliate smarter selection of restaurants and dishes.
-Refer to the :doc:`user guide <../userguide/question_answering>` to learn about the different retrieval and ranking functionalities available in the Question Answerer.
+Refer to the :doc:`user guide <../userguide/question_answering>` to learn how to achieve that using the different retrieval and ranking mechanisms in the Question Answerer.

 10. Testing and Deployment